strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 ## Current situation

 When a user scales a cluster up by adding new brokers, they would like to use the newly added brokers to host already existing partition replicas and not only for the newly created ones.
-At the same time, in order to scale the cluster down, the brokers to be removed don't have to host partition replicas otherwise the operation is not allowed at all (more details on proposal [049](https://github.com/strimzi/proposals/blob/main/049-prevent-broker-scale-down-if-it-contains-partition-replicas.md)).
+At the same time, in order to scale the cluster down, the brokers to be removed must not host partition replicas otherwise the operation is not allowed (more details on proposal [049](https://github.com/strimzi/proposals/blob/main/049-prevent-broker-scale-down-if-it-contains-partition-replicas.md)).
 The way the user has to move partition replicas in the above scenarios is via the Cruise Control integration by using the `KafkaRebalance` custom resource.

 Currently, there is no automatic rebalancing when the user scales the cluster up or down.